tanushreec24/Streaker/README.md

 # Streaker

-# 🌟 Streaker – Habit Tracker with Streaks, Calendar & Reminders
+# 🌟 Streaker – Habit Tracker

 **Streaker** is a minimalist and elegant Progressive Web App that helps you build daily habits, visualize your streaks, and stay consistent — effortlessly.
 Designed with a royal aesthetic and built for performance, Streaker makes discipline beautiful.